Properprogress1/assignment-devops/README.md

 ### ⚠️ IMPORTANT

-- All scenarios must run fully locally.
+- All tasks must run fully locally.
 - Use Docker wherever possible.
 - Use LocalStack for AWS services (no real AWS usage).
 - Provide evidence (logs, screenshots, coverage reports, or terminal output).

-### 📌 Scenario 01: Spring Boot + CI/CD Pipeline + Test Coverage
+### 📌 Task 01: Spring Boot + CI/CD Pipeline + Test Coverage

 #### Goal

 - Use the Spring Boot project provided in this repository.
-- The project already has a sample /order endpoint that returns dummy order JSON (id, item, price).
+- The project already has a sample /order endpoint that returns dummy order JSON (OrderResponse list).
 - Your task is to:
   - Configure Jacoco to enforce a minimum test coverage of 80%.
   - Create a pipeline (Jenkins or GitHub Actions) that will: